 We recognise that children come from a range of Faith backgrounds and the curriculum is differentiated according to prior knowledge and ability.
 Multi-faith learning takes place around significant festivals and celebrations during the year.

 Prayer is an important part of our daily routine.
 Children come together for liturgies and assemblies.
 The children also participate in hymn practice singing the Word of the Lord.
 Daily prayers are said collectively and the opportunity for spontaneous prayer is encouraged in classes.
+We also have Liturgical Leaders from Year 3-6 who support and lead class liturgical prayers throughout the week.

 Children leave St Margaret Clitherow confident in their understanding of their faith and comfortable in their understanding of other faiths.
-For pupils from a strong faith background, it is a chance for their faith to grow and deepen, for some it will be a chance to develop some knowledge of their faith and for some it will be the first opportunity they will have had to hear the Gospel message.
+For pupils from a strong faith background, it is a chance for their faith to grow and deepen, for some, it will be a chance to develop some knowledge of their faith and for others, it will be the first opportunity they will have had to hear the Gospel message.

 The inspection of a school under Section 48 (S48) of the 2005 Education Act, provides an independent external evaluation of its effectiveness as a provider of Catholic education and a diagnosis of what it should do to improve, based upon a range of evidence.
 S48 Inspection, therefore, complements Ofsted Inspections, but should be seen as dealing with matters fundamental to the Catholic school which are not inspected by Ofsted.